5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ## IV.
 Creating the `PinConfig`

 The `PinConfig` that tells macOS which audio sources are available to the system.
+It's is a long sequence of digits (called "verbs") consisting of 4 components: the Codec's address, a Node ID, Verb Commands and Verb Data.

-Depending on the Codec, these sources can be: Internal speakers/mics (on Laptops) and Line-ins/outs (analog and digital).
+Depending on the feature-set of Codec, sources can be: Internal speakers/mic (on Laptops) and Line-ins/outs (analog and digital).
 Apple's HDA Driver supports up to 8 different audio sources so stay within this limit.
-The PinConfig is a long sequence of digits (called "verbs") consisting of 4 components: the Codec's address, a Node ID, Verb Commands and Verb Data.

-Luckily for us, the `verbit.sh` we ran in step III. extracted and corrected the verbs form the Codec dump automatically for us and stored it in the "finalfinalverbs.txt".
-But if you want know how extracting the verb data works in general or you want/need to extract the verb data *manually* yourself, please refer to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).
+Luckily for us, the script we ran in step III. also extracted and corrected the verbs from the Codec dump automatically and stored it in the "finalfinalverbs.txt".
+But if you want know how extracting the verb data works in general, or if you want to extract it *manually*, please refer to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).

-First, we will check the "codec_dump_dec.txt" and "codec_dump.txt" to find relevant Nodes which could be part of the PinConfig.
-Then we will use "finalverbs.txt" and the PinConfigurator App to create the the final PinConfig.
-The schematic is a great visual aid as well to decide which Nodes add to the PinConfig.

 Once we got the PinConfig, it has to be added to the `info.plist` of the `PinConfigs.kext` before compiling the `AppleAlC.kext`.

 ### Finding relevant Nodes
-Let's find the *relevant* Nodes inside the Codec dump first.
+First, let's find the *relevant* Nodes inside the Codec dump.
 You can use "codec_dump_dec.txt" for most of it.
-But for the Pin Default use "codec_dump.txt"  instead, since it needs to be in Hex.
+But for the `PinDefault` values we need the "codec_dump.txt" instead, since these values needs to be in Hex.
 You can double-check the PinDefault data against "finalverbs.txt" as well.

+Then we will use "finalverbs.txt" and the PinConfigurator App to create the the final PinConfig.
+The .svg schematic is a great visual aid as well to decide which Nodes add to the PinConfig.

 **And remember**: the search function is your friend!